-Responsibility for these measures have been given nationwide to twenty-one Community Rehabilitation Companies (more commonly known as CRCs) who have been tasked with the supervision and rehabilitation of an estimated 200,000 low and medium risk offenders throughout England and Wales (Ministry of Justice, 2014).
-CRCs will also be responsible for providing support for an estimated 45,000 offenders released from custody with sentences of less than 12 months each year (Ministry of Justice, 2014).
-Newly formed CRCs have been tasked with the statutory supervision of this caseload, and under the ‘Rehabilitation of Offenders Act 2014’ (ORA, 2014) will provide prisoners released from custody having served more than one day’s custody a mandatory 12 month period of supervision in the community.
-The ideal is that these companies will have the freedom to innovate in order to bring down re-offending rates (Ministry of Justice, 2014).

 However, there is a growing number of contemporary academic research and inspectorate reports that indicate a large degree of trepidation towards the ability for TR to deliver the promised results (see for example: Criminal Justice Joint Inspection 2016, Moore and Hamilton 2016, Maguire and Raynor 2017, Taylor et al 2017).
 Leading to the TR resettlement provision to be described as; ‘more aspirational than deliverable’ (Maguire and Raynor, 2017); a flawed process that has a narrow grasp of the problems and strives to provide an answer without a full understanding of the issues (Moore and Hamilton, 2016); and a system that is increasing resentment, with TR accentuating concerns with the prison system (Taylor et al, 2017, p.115).
 If the evidence suggests that the TR reforms are not producing their outwardly designed outcomes, it is important to try to understand what they are achieving instead.

+The remaining sections of this article seek to provide an analysis of what these post-release reforms of short sentences are achieving in reality.
+Three theoretical frameworks will be used in order to further understand the policy implementation of custody plus and the ORA; the need to continuingly legitimise imprisonment; the widening of the net of punishment; and the re-imagining of rehabilitation into a more coercive form of control.

 Post release supervision as ‘carceral clawback’